tweag/tf-ncl/README.md

 [Nickel](https://github.com/tweag/nickel) contracts out of [Terraform](https://www.terraform.io) provider schemas.

+It enables configurations to be checked against provider specific contracts before calling Terraform to perform the deployment.
+Nickel can natively generate outputs as JSON, YAML or TOML.
+Since Terraform can accept its deployment configuration as JSON, you can straightforwardly export a Nickel configuration, adhering to the right format, to Terraform.
+Tf-Ncl provides a framework for ensuring a Nickel configuration has this specific format.
+Specifically, Tf-Ncl is a tool to generate Nickel contracts that describe the configuration schema expected by a set of Terraform providers.

 ## Starting a Tf-Ncl configuration
 The easiest way to get started is to use the `hello-tf` flake template:
 ```shell